Skip to main content

 Read full analysis ↓

-The Department of Health and Human Services announced Wednesday that its Office for Civil Rights will launch investigations into 13 states for allegedly violating the Weldon Amendment, a federal appropriations provision that prohibits governments receiving federal funds from discriminating against healthcare providers that refuse to provide or cover abortions.
+The Department of Health and Human Services announced Tuesday that it is launching investigations into 13 states for allegedly violating a federal health refusal clause and pressuring healthcare entities to provide or perform abortion services.

 What the Left Is Saying